-As we were growing up, we would spend a lot of time in France.
-Every few months, we would head across the Channel, spending a weekend walking the shorelines and eating Moules marinièr.
-France, for a few years, felt like our second home.
+Growing up, we’d spend a lot of time in France.
+Every few months, we would head across the Channel, spending a weekend walking the country’s shorelines and eating Moules marinièr.
+For many years, France felt like our second home.

 Except this second home was the industrial wasteland of Calais.

-We were the children of generation ‘booze cruise’: woken up at 5am to take the ferry to northern France, where, alongside several hundred other Brits, we would enter the magnificent ‘Carrefour’ supermarket; frantically buying cheap ‘Milka’ chocolate, whilst my parents took advantage of the cheap alcohol prices.
-Eight hours later and after a brisk walk along Calais’ cement coastline, we’d head home, boarding the ferry with a car full of baguettes, boxes of vin and a French variation of Haribo.
+We were the children of generation ‘booze cruise’: woken up at 5am to take a bleary-eyed ferry to northern France.
+Here, alongside several hundred other Brits, we would enter the magnificent ‘Carrefour’ supermarket; frantically buying cheap ‘Milka’ chocolate, whilst my parents took advantage of the knock-down alcohol prices.
+Eight hours later and after a brisk walk along Calais’ cement coastline, we’d head home, boarding the ferry with a car full of baguettes, boxes of vin and Haribo.

-As we’ve got older, and with the realisation that France has more to offer than a warehouse-sized supermarket, we’ve been able to explore more of this beautiful country.
+Thankfully, as we’ve got older – and with the realisation that France has more to offer than warehouse-sized supermarkets – we’ve been able to explore more of this beautiful country.
 From rural Normandy to snowy Chamonix; sophisticated Paris to Michelen-starred Bordeaux, France is a destination that can cater to most tastes.

 However, perhaps its most beautiful part (and well-known) is its sparkling southern coastline.
 The South of France, complete with its own Riviera, is a dazzling mixture of turquoise waters; yacht-dotted coastlines; winding hills and picture-perfect medieval villages.
 Despite its eye-watering prices, this special part of Europe is one that should be visited, even just for a day trip.